meetalva/alva/CONTRIBUTING.md

 ## Style Guide / Coding conventions
 ### Coding conventions & guidelines
-#### TSC & TSLint
+#### TSC(typescript compiler) & TSLint
-We use strict TSC and TSLint rules, as well as Prettier.
+We use strict typescript compiler and TSLint rules, as well as Prettier.
 When it comes to naming things, we follow the [TypeScript guidelines](https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines), and we do not abbreviate names (except for trivial names like HTML).

 #### We use .editorconfig
 Editorconfig helps developers define and maintain consistent coding styles between different editors and IDEs.